 However, that doesn’t mean that such an SSD is bound to fail, or that an expensive SSD is guaranteed to be as reliable as expected.
 There’s always the risk of manufacturing errors, and any number of things can go wrong, but as long as you stick to reputable manufacturers and SSDs with good user reviews, that risk will be minimal.

 Back Up Your Data

 All in all, regardless of whether you prefer HDDs or SSDs, no data storage solution is immune to failure.
 As such, it goes without saying that you should always keep your data backed up.

 Luckily, this is not difficult to do in this age of cloud storage and cheap USB flash drives, so it’s best to have all your important data backed up somewhere.
 If it’s small files we’re talking about, such as pictures or video game save data, a free cloud storage solution or a small flash drive will do just fine and would cost nothing or next to nothing.

 However, if you’re backing up large volumes of data, external HDDs are always a good bet, for all the reasons that you already know – they offer a ton of storage space at a relatively low price.
 But as already mentioned, you should take extra care when transporting them.

 The Final Word

 The only reason why you might want to stick with an HDD is still actually the pricing – price-per-gigabyte, to be specific.
 You can get a 500 GB SSD for about $60 now, but you can also get a 1 TB or even a 2 TB HDD for the same amount of money.
-That said, if storing large amounts of data and long-term reliability take precedence over performance for you, then an HDD would likely be the better choice.
+That said, if storing large amounts of data and long-term reliability take precedence over performance for you, then an HDD would likely be the better option.

-If you’re shopping for a new SSD, you might want to take a look at our selection of the best SSDs for gaming in 2020.
+If you’re shopping for a new SSD, you might want to take a glance at our selection of the best SSDs for gaming in 2020.
 Alternatively, if you’re looking for a more portable solution, external SSDs are a thing, too.